 Janam Ashtmi of Sangrur deserves special mention.
 Virtually, the whole population of Sangrur, belonging to different religions and castes, participates in its celebrations.
 The fair Guga Naumi is held at many places in the district.
 Dussehra is celebrated almost in all towns of the district with great pump and show.

 In Sangrur District, and especially in Malerkotla, there is a good number of Mohammedans.
-Actually, Sangrur is the only district in the Punjab where Mohammedans are in insignificant number.
+Actually, Sangrur is the only district in the Punjab where Mohammedans are in significant number.
 They celebrate their festivals with a good deal of emotions.
 Their important festivals are Moharram, Shab-i-Brat, Ramzan, Id-ul-Fitr and Id-ul-Zuha.